-We have welcomed the new approach to strategic risk management and the opportunity to hear the relevant Executive Directors explain in detail how they are managing the risks they are responsible for.
-This has helped raise the profile of the Committee significantly.
+We continue to welcome the assurance and insight the Committee receives regarding strategic risk management and the opportunity to hear the relevant Executive Directors explain in detail how they are managing the risks they are responsible for.
+This continues to help the profile of the Committee.